AB-581

 • Establishes the bigberry manzanita as California's official state shrub.

-• Recognizes a native plant species that helps prevent soil erosion in California's chaparral ecosystem.
+• Recognizes a native plant species that helps prevent soil erosion and protect watersheds.

 Get Involved